cscorley/dissertation/chapters/1_introduction/3_goals.md

 the source code.
 We explore how to train models on the changesets, and then using that model for inference of a source code snapshot.

 ### Effectively using software repository history for an online topic-modeling-based developer identification technique to remove retraining costs

-Like feature location, many techniques train models using only a source code snapshot.
-Developer identification diverges from feature location once a model is obtained, using that model to find an appropriate developer with a myriad of different techniques.
+Like feature location, many developer identification techniques train models using only a source code snapshot.
+Developer identification diverges from feature location once a model is obtained, using that model to find an appropriate developer with a myriad of different heuristics and techniques.
 We investigate the usefulness of using changesets when constructing models using online LDA for developer identification.
-Conventional feature location techniques train models using only a snapshot of the source code.
 We explore how to train models on the changesets, and then using that model for inference of an individual developer's word change history.

 ### Effectively using a *single* changeset-based topic model for automating different software maintenance tasks